 LiteParse provides the lit CLI with three commands: parse, batch-parse, and screenshot.
+The CLI is the same whether installed via npm, pip, or built from Rust source.

 Parse a single document.